kimtth/awesome-azure-openai-llm/README.md

 ### **A Taxonomy of Natural Language Processing**

-- An overview of different fields of study and recent developments in NLP.
-Printed version for backup [doc](files/taxonomy-nlp.pdf) [ref](https://towardsdatascience.com/a-taxonomy-of-natural-language-processing-dfc790cb4c01) [24 Sep 2023]
+- An overview of different fields of study and recent developments in NLP. [doc](files/taxonomy-nlp.pdf) [ref](https://towardsdatascience.com/a-taxonomy-of-natural-language-processing-dfc790cb4c01) [24 Sep 2023]

   “Exploring the Landscape of Natural Language Processing Research” [ref](https://arxiv.org/abs/2307.10652) [20 Jul 2023]